 With the increased specificity required for ICD-10-CM coding, coders need a solid foundation in anatomy and physiology.
-To help coders prepare for the upcoming transition, JustCoding will provide an occasional article about specific anatomical locations and body parts as part of a larger series for ICD-10-CM preparation.
-In this month’s column addresses the anatomy of the respiratory system.
+To help coders prepare for the upcoming transition, we will provide an occasional article about specific anatomical locations and body parts as part of a larger series for ICD-10-CM preparation.
+This month’s column addresses the anatomy of the eye.

 Emergency Departments (EDs) see a wide range of illnesses and injuries, from minor to major, which may require critical care.
 Lois E. Mazza, CPC, details how critical care is defined, what elements providers must document, and under what circumstances critical care can be coded for ED patients.

 QUESTION: I've always coded labile hypertension with ICD-9-CM code 401.9 (unspecified essential hypertension) because I couldn't find a more specific one.
 My supervisor stated that I must use ICD-9-CM code 796.2 (elevated blood pressure reading without diagnosis of hypertension) because it means the patient's blood pressure was high without a history of hypertension.
 The physician's diagnosis is labile hypertension.
 What code would you use?